adisapoetro/weatherobs/README.md

 # weatherobs
 Package for downloading ground observation of weather data from Indonesia (BMKG) and accross the world.
 You can access the list of the stations here:
 https://aviation.bmkg.go.id/web/station.php.
-The data that are downloaded in bulk since the begining of the ground observation recording untill the las recording.
+The data that are downloaded in bulk since the begining of the ground observation recording untill the last recording.

 ![tet2](stastiun.png)